blowdart/AspNetSameSiteSamples/README.md

 ## Testing

+You must test your application with the browsers you support and go through your scenarios that involve cookies.
+These scenarios typically involve

+* Login forms
+* External login mechanisms such as Facebook, Azure AD, OAuth and OIDC
+* Pages that accept requests from other sites
+* Pages in your application designed to be embedded in iframes

+You should check that cookies are created, persisted and deleted correctly in your application.

+### Chrome

 To test you will need to [download](https://www.google.com/chrome/) a version of Chrome that supports their new attribute.
 At the time of writing this is Chrome 79, which needs a flag (`chrome://flags/#same-site-by-default-cookies`) enabled to use the new behavior.
 You should also enable (`chrome://flags/#cookies-without-same-site-must-be-secure`) to test